Capillary/api-documentation/source/includes/_eventNotifications.md

 methodType | enum | Pass `POST` to add a new Webhook or event notification. name | string | Name of the account.
 This should be unique within the cluster. slaInSeconds | int | Expected delivery time of an event notification in seconds.
-This is used to identify notifications that took more time than the delivery SLA set. webHookHeaders | obj | Headers that you want to add to the event notification call.
+This is used to identify notifications that took more time than the delivery SLA set. webHookHeaders | obj | Headers that you want to add to the event notification as required for the integration.
 For example, Content-Type, AccessToken. webHookType | enum | Type of the Webhook account.
 Value: HTTP, queue webHookUrl  | string | URL of the webhook account.
 Applicable for webHookType: queue